 — Meir Eldar

-This sad reality reminds us of the importance that we have the State of Israel today.
-The hope of a Jewish homeland gave these Holocaust survivors the motivation to continue in their dream of re-establishing the nation of Israel; they knew that there was a cause greater than their own comfort and it was one they were willing to give their lives for.
+This sad reality reminds us of the importance of having the State of Israel today, the importance of hope of a Jewish homeland that inspired Holocaust survivors to offer their lives on behalf of a dream; they knew that there was a cause greater than their own comfort and it was one they were willing to give their lives for.

 However, we have not seen the end of anti-Semitism or hatred of Israel and the Jewish people.
 To date, some 23,741 Jews have been killed either defending Israel or in terror attacks.
 Sadly, both war and terrorism against Israel has been focused on one thing: eradicating the Jew from this region.
 It is for these 23,741 fallen Jews that we observe Yom HaZikaron (Memorial Day) every year.
 It is for the 6 million Jews who died in the Holocaust that we observe Yom HaShoah (Holocaust Memorial Day) each year.
 The battle against anti-Semitism is not over.
 The blood of 23,741 Jews cries out from the ground for an end to the violence against the people of Israel.
 While we are grateful that the Jewish people have a homeland, we must remain vigilant to protect our country, and see that it is indeed a place of refuge for all who seek to join with the Jewish people in this cause.